JoshHarrington/stockcube_ruby/README.md

 # Stockcubes

-This is the now defunct and no longer maintained prototype for the Stockcubes application
+This is the now deprecated and no longer maintained prototype for the Stockcubes application

 ## Project purpose